omkar-shelke25/ckad-killercoda/fix-service-account/step1.md

 ---

 ### Task

 Update the Deployment `payment-api` in the `payment` namespace to use the ServiceAccount `payment-sa`.

+Confirm that pods recreated from this Deployment are using `payment-sa`.

 ## Try it yourself first!